Keyfactor/sample-custom-orchestratorjob/README.md

 - Stop the Keyfactor Universal Orchestrator service on the Universal Orchestrator server on which you plan on installing this extension
 - Download the latest release (either .net8 or .net6, whichever is applicable to your environment) of this sample custom job type extension, and copy the contents into {Keyfactor Unviversal Orchestartor installation path}/extensions/{folder name you create}.
 - Restart the Universal Orchestrator service
 - In Keyfactor Command, navigate to `Orchestrators => Management`.
-You should see the Status of the Universal Orchestrator you are attempting to install the extension on changed to "New".
+You should see the status of the Universal Orchestrator you are attempting to install the extension on changed to "New".
 You should also see a new `SampleCustomJobType` capability appear under Capabilities.
 - Click on the target orchestrator, and click the `Approve` button.
 The orchestrator status should now appear as "Approved".

 #### 3 - Retrieve the applicable Agent ID by calling the `[GET] /Agents` endpoint (necessary for step 4)